gabrieledarrigo/ducky/README.md

 - The super cool [C Hash Table implementation](https://github.com/jamesroutley/write-a-hash-table) by James 明良 Routley, that I used as an example to implements the internal memory cache of Ducky
 - A useful book on network programming [Hands-On Network Programming with C](https://www.packtpub.com/networking-and-servers/hands-network-programming-c)
 - The essential [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/), really worth a read!

+## Contributors

+A huge thanks goes to [Roberto Carrà](https://www.linkedin.com/in/robertocarra) for his precious work on the logo.